 Occurrences such as the smell of tobacco smoke, items inexplicably moved or misplaced only to turn up again later, amongst other incidents have happened over the years.
 Even a discussion on the You Haven’t Lived In Watertown, NY, If– Facebook page had some interesting comments on the subject.

 BRVC Disbands, Northern New York Community Foundation Buys Building

-In 2014, the Black River Valley Club would find itself going through some financial difficulties and seeking to raise membership dues.
+In 2014, the Black River Valley Club was facing financial difficulties and seeking to raise membership dues.
 The problems would persist, however, inevitably leading to the 110-year-old club’s closure in 2015.
-Items including furnishings and restaurant equipment would be auctioned off just prior to Christmas as the building’s new owner and tenant, the Northern New York Community Foundation, were readying plans to modify, move in and convert the little-used third floor into the Northern New York Philanthropy Center.
+Items, including furnishings and restaurant equipment, would be auctioned off just before Christmas as the building’s new owner and tenant, the Northern New York Community Foundation, was readying plans to modify, move in and convert the little-used third floor into the Northern New York Philanthropy Center.

 The front of the building, considered the more historic portion, “is what most people identify as the Black River Valley Club,” Mr. Richardson said.

 To honor the building’s rich history, Mr. Richardson said, historical items would continue to be displayed under the plan, including a historic map of the north country and club-related photos and artwork, along with a grandfather clock in the lobby.